fsharp/fsharp/README.md

 2. Build and test using the subset of tests available in this repo.
 If you like, submit a PR to this repo in order to trigger an automatic Travis run, or set up a Travis hook in your fork.
 3. Seek initial review by posting an issue in this repository or http://visualfsharp.codeplex.com.
 Make it clear you are working on Linux or OSX.
 4. Cherry-pick your changes into a pull request for http://visualfsharp.codeplex.com and submit for final testing and clearance.
-5. The change will then be mergerd into this repo at a later point.
+5. The change will then be merged into this repo at a later point.

 It is likely that some people don't have access to Windows in order to run final tests at step 4.
 If you need help, email fsharp-opensource@googlegroups.com and ask to make a final test run on Windows.